 Hoffman and Beatty would not be my first choices for these roles.
 Just the same, they were good.
 And they did a particularly good job of showing their characters’ emotional connection.
 In many ways, that’s the best part of the film: seeing these two clueless men who really do need each other.
 It’s like watching Waiting for Godot, but where the main characters have no doubt that Godot will show up and make their dreams come true.
 But just as for Vladimir and Estragon, Chuck and Lyle really just have each other.
 And it’s very sweet.

 The film is written and directed by Elaine May.
-It’s competently directed.
-May is really a writer — one of the best comedy writers of the 20th century.
+It’s well directed.
+But May is really a writer — one of the best comedy writers of the 20th century.
 And she directs in that way: she focuses on telling a story and making people laugh.
-So it isn’t a surprise that the film doesn’t look like it was made for cinephiles.
+So it is a surprise that the film looks so great (and that so few noticed).

-But as a result, there’s not even a hint of pretense, even with a number of brilliant moments.
+But even so, there’s not even a hint of pretense, even with a number of brilliant moments.
 For example, at the end of the film, it cuts from our heroes in the desert to a close-up of the map, pulling back to see the talent agent on the phone with the CIA agent.
 It could have been done for its pure beauty, but it is such an effortless way to wrap up the plot that any possible complaint is eliminated.

 If you haven’t seen Ishtar, you owe it to yourself to do so.
 And if you haven’t seen it in a while, you should revisit it.
 In addition to suffering from a studio that seems to have wanted to kill it, it also suffered from being ahead of its time.
 I think you’ll be surprised just how well this four decade old film holds up.